TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Experiment Results

 \textbf{Results.} The three stages of preprocessing yielded, in turn, 30,598, 14,494, and 1,919 requirement pairs.
 This demonstrates the effectiveness of our preprocessing, which reduces the number of infeasible pairs.
 Then, 502 pairs out of 1,919 pairs are predicted to have valid traceability links.
 After manually verifying all 502 pairs ($\kappa \approx 0.92$), we obtained a \textit{Correctness} of 85.50\%, suggesting that most retrieved links are correct, with a limited number of false positives.

 We conducted an error analysis and found that all 73 prediction errors stemmed from the same issue.
-In the stakeholder requirement, TVR first verifies whether the trigger condition is set to ``RUN'', followed by checking the input message regarding setting or clearing the DTC.
+In the stakeholder requirement, TVR first verifies whether the trigger condition is set to ``RUN'', then checks the input message to determine whether the DTC is being set or cleared.
 Since a trigger condition is also a message, if the corresponding system requirement includes the same message, the model may incorrectly interpret this as a traceability link, whereas it should actually check for the input message.
-To enhance retrieval accuracy, future approaches can further improve by identifying and excluding the trigger condition while retaining only the content related to the input message.
+To enhance retrieval accuracy, future approaches can be improved by identifying and excluding the trigger condition, retaining only content related to the input message.

-\answer{ \textit{\textbf{Answering RQ4:} After effectively reducing the number of requirements pairs being considered with our three-step filtering approach, TVR achieves an 85.50\% correctness in recovering missing links, thus making it applicable with a manageable number of false positives.
+\answer{ \textit{\textbf{Answering RQ4:} After effectively reducing the number of requirement pairs being considered with our three-step filtering approach, TVR achieves an 85.50\% correctness in recovering missing links, thus making it applicable with a manageable number of false positives.
 Based on an error analysis, we conclude that additional preprocessing of messages and signals may further improve accuracy.}}